Nachhaltigkeit

 Mehr Pflanzen, weniger Aufwand – mit Wissenschaft zum grünen Balkon

-Terrace with Boum 3 system
+Terrace with Boum 3 System

 • Lack of knowledge

-• Inefficient irrigation
+• Inefficient watering

 • Too little time

-Nature and technology in harmony
+Nature and Technology in Harmony

 Matthias Erb presents Boum 3 at Giardina in Zurich

-The function of the Boum pots with capillary system including Boum plant, Boum soil, float valve and water reservoir
+The function of Boum pots with capillary system including Boum plant, Boum soil, float valve and water reservoir

 Water from below instead of above